Audiotel International Ltd

 In New Scientist of July 1975, it was announced that Technical Security

-was about to lauch the Scanlock at a price of GBP 940 .
+would launch the Scanlock at a price of GBP 940 .

 A few years later, in 1978, Tracey left MI6 and founded his own company: